jim-collier/x9git/project/design.md

 6. Show the state again.

-The two files are ports of each other.
-A change to one nearly always belongs in the other, and the suites run against both.
+The Bash and PowerShell files are ports of each other, and were kept in step for as long as they were the implementation.
+Both are frozen now, and the Go build is the one that moves - see "Direction decisions" below.
+The suites run against all three.

 ### Execution flow